 “Establishing checkpoints, buffer zones, are definitely not part of the agreement.”

-Georgian security forces has said they have regained control of the strategically important town of Gori, 30km from South Ossetia, and of the main road from the capital Tbilisi to the Black Sea in the west.
+Georgian security forces regained control over the strategically important town of Gori, 30km from South Ossetia and controlling the main road from the capital Tbilisi to the Black Sea in the west.

 “We are in control of the streets of the city of Gori,” Vano Merabishvili, Georgia’s interior minister, said outside the city hall.

-South Ossetia and Abkhazia broke away from Tbilisi in the early 1990s after the collapse of the Soviet Union.
+Russian troops entered Georgia in response to a Georgian offensive on August 7 to reassert control over South Ossetia, which broke away from Tbilisi in the early 1990s after the collapse of the Soviet Union.